VedalAI/neuro-sdk/API/SPECIFICATION.md

 - `state`: An arbitrary string that describes the current state of the game.
 This can be plaintext, JSON, Markdown, or any other format. **This information will be directly received by Neuro.**
 - `query`: A plaintext message that tells Neuro what she is currently supposed to be doing (e.g. `"It is now your turn.
 Please perform an action.
 If you want to use any items, you should use them before picking up the shotgun."`). **This information will be directly received by Neuro.**
 - `ephemeral_context`: If `false`, the context provided in the `state` and `query` parameters will be remembered by Neuro after the actions force is compelted.
 If `true`, Neuro will only remember it for the duration of the actions force.
+- `priority`: Determines how urgently Neuro should respond to the action force when she is speaking.
+If Neuro is not speaking, this setting has no effect.
+The default is `"low"`, which will cause Neuro to wait until she finishes speaking before responding. `"medium"` causes her to finish her current utterance sooner. `"high"` prompts her to process the action force immediately, shortening her utterance and then responding. `"critical"` will interrupt her speech and make her respond at once.
+Use `"critical"` with caution, as it may lead to abrupt and potentially jarring interruptions.
 - `action_names`: The names of the actions that Neuro should choose from.
 <!-- - `main_thread: bool?`: Same as above. -->